mcalla314/tkintertoy/docs/tutorial.rst

 While, the details of writing object-oriented code is far beyond the scope of this tutorial, we will look at the previous example in an object-oriented mode using composition.
 You will see, it is not really complicated at all, just a little different.
-The GUI did not change.
+The GUI design did not change.

 Below is the new code: